SIOPSA’s Interest Group in Coaching & Consulting Psychology, South Africa (IGCCP SA)

 - The IGCCP signed a Memorandum of Understanding (MOU) with the International Society for Coaching Psychology (ISCP) in 2011.
-All members in good standing within SIOPSA are offered free Affiliate membership of the ISCP, access to their website and the Coaching Psychology International (CPI) publication.
-Our interest group participates in publishing relevant Coaching Psychology updates [CPI, Volume 5, Issue 1, 2012].
+All members in good standing within SIOPSA will be offered free Affiliate membership of the ISCP, access to their website and the Coaching Psychology International (CPI) publication.

 Our achievement highlights